ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_virtual_mac/guide.en-us.md

 ![IP](images/addvmac2.png){.thumbnail}

-After a few seconds, a virtual MAC will appear in the "Virtual MAC" column of your additional IP row.
+After a few seconds, a virtual MAC will appear in the "Virtual MAC" column of your Additional IP row.

 > [!primary]
 >